suilou/DataScience9_DevelopingDataProducts/README.md

 # DataScience9_DevelopingDataProducts
 ### course project

-This is a course project that aiming at learning how to develop shiny applications.
-Data set of stock S&P500 index was used for the project (downloaded from URL https://fred.stlouisfed.org/series/SP500/downloaddata, last accessed on June 23, 2016).
-In the shiny application, a moving average line of various window size is displayed alongside with the raw time series.
+This is a course project aiming at learning shiny applications.
+Data set of stock S&P500 index was used for the project (data source URL https://fred.stlouisfed.org/series/SP500/downloaddata, last accessed on June 23, 2016).
+In the application, a moving average line is plotted alongside with the raw time series.
 By moving the slider, user can control the size of the moving window (default to 60 days) up to a year.

 ### Motivation
-This shiny application is for fulfilling the course project.
+This application is for fulfilling the course project requirement.
+Educationwise, it visualizes the concept of a simple smoothing technique called moving average, which smooths out short term noise at various extent depending on the window size (length).

 ### Instruction
-Move the slider to see how the moving average line changes.
+Move the slider to see how the moving average line changes with the window size.

-### Summary
+### Key Points
-This application visualizes how the moving average changes with the window size.
-It can be seen the smaller the window size, the closer the moving window line is to the raw data (i.e., less smoothing).
-In contrast, large wind size smoothes out short-term noises and give a general trend.
-In this example, the recent trend is upward and maybe reaching a plateau.
+Focusing on the first point of the moving average line, you can see that it is calculated (i.e., an average) of the previous n number of points, where n is the window size.
+It can also be seen that a small window would produce a line that is close to the raw data but is less smooth relative to larger windows.
+In contrast, a large window would smooth out a large amount of short-term noise.
+Also note that the moving average trend lags the raw data.